Recreational cannabis is now legal in Canada — these are the rules in B.C. | CBC News

 Canada Post will undertake age verification checks if a customer appears to be younger than 25

-British Columbians aged 19 and older can legally purchase non-medical cannabis online from www.bccannabisstores.com.
+British Columbians aged 19 and older can legally purchase non-medical cannabis online from the BC Cannabis Stores (BCS) site.

 The Liquor Distribution Branch (LDB) has entered into a contract with Canada Post to deliver online cannabis orders to customers.